 Hilarious in Hindsight moment: Since I reviewed My Dog Tulip which features Christopher Plummer, does that make him the third example of an actor who was been in a work of plagiarism before much like how I reviewed something with Jeremy Irons (Trashed) and two works involving Ellen Page (Wilby Wonderful and the English dub of My Life as a Zucchini)?
 Think about it for a second.

 Above Then Beyond doesn’t go to infinity or past that (Oops!
 Wrong Pixar movie pun!).
 The biggest thing for me is the aged CGI.
 It was definitely made in the mid-00s and it was on the blocky side.
 Much like Voices of a Distant Star, the fact that this wasn’t made with a studio behind it can really age it faster in most cases.
-I was not a fan of the characters having no names which was frustrating.
+I was not a fan of the characters having no names which were frustrating.
 To be fair, there aren’t many characters, but that was a choice I wouldn’t have made if I was in the director’s chair.
 It does fly by (no pun intended) really quickly, so they could’ve changed the pacing a little bit or extended the story for even just a few more minutes.

 This student project was a good watch even if it wasn’t groundbreaking.
 The story is certainly universal and could people could certainly get involved with it.
 The music was decent and it did tell a complete story in a very short period of time.
-I know people will bash Above Then Beyond until they realize that Up came afterwards, unfortunately.
+I know people will bash Above Then Beyond until they realize that Up came afterward, unfortunately.
 The aged CGI and unnamed characters did hurt this, but I’m willing to give it an extra point because of the plagiarism controversy as I’m wont to do much like La Maison Noir: The Gift and The Curse last December.
 Give this a shot to see this short film.